Hamdan-KT/social-media-ui/BUGS.md

 # add message for empty relation user.. etc.. followers, following, mutual

 # audio type its getting playing even after completion of actual audio when changing play back speed

+# audio duration is false some thime it start from 59:00